core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * SHOULD explicitly specify support for the EDHOC + OSCORE request.

-* SHOULD explicitly specify that the method to convert from EDHOC to OSCORE identifiers is the one defined in {{conversion}} and MUST NOT specifify any other method than that.
+* SHOULD explicitly specify that the method to convert from EDHOC to OSCORE identifiers is the one defined in {{conversion}} and MUST NOT specify any other method than that.

    If the method defined in {{conversion}} is not explicitly specified, the Client and Server MUST use it as conversion method.